-- The contributions of £34.3m have been replaced by £47.4m of current and former service costs - A charge for Net Interest Cost on the Defined Benefit Liability which forms part of Financing and Investment Income and Expenditure in the CIES, of £13.6m.
-This represents the interest on the present value of scheme liabilities and interest on the net changes in those liabilities over the period; and - Under Other Comprehensive Income & Expenditure, Net actuarial re-measurement losses of £179.8m have been recognised on the re-measurement of the net defined Pension Liability.
-This is made up of the £220m increase in financial assumptions, £19.3m known and expected investment returns and offset by a £59.9m reduction in demographic assumptions (primarily longevity).
+- The contributions of £34.2m have been replaced by £47.4m of current and former service costs - A charge for Net Interest Cost on the Defined Benefit Liability which forms part of Financing and Investment Income and Expenditure in the CIES, of £13.5m.
+This represents the interest on the present value of scheme liabilities and interest on the net changes in those liabilities over the period; and - Under Other Comprehensive Income & Expenditure, Net actuarial re-measurement losses of £108.2m have been recognised on the re-measurement of the net defined Pension Liability.
+This is made up of the £30.9m decrease in financial assumptions, £75.7m known and expected investment returns and offset by a £52.2m reduction in demographic assumptions (primarily longevity) and £100.8m experience loss on the defined benefit obligation.